sams96/rgeo/README.md

 level of cities (though currently just countries), but if that's all you need then this is the library for you.

-rgeo uses data from [naturalearthdata.com](https://naturalearthdata.com).
+rgeo uses data from [naturalearthdata.com](https://naturalearthdata.com), if your coordinates are going to be near specific borders I would advise checking the data beforehand (links to which are in the files).

 ## Installation